|

 said no, the Church said yes) were not pointless theological nit-picking but in

+fact were highly significant to the birth of science.
 So Christianity and science should be, theoretically at least, fairly

 compatible.
 However, there is a price to be paid.
 The corollary of believing in